| CloserLook > John > John 11:49-57 and 12:1-11 |

 accomplished.

-And in the hush to followed, he continued ---- "Nor consider that it is expedient for us, that one man should die for the people, and that
+And in the hush that followed, he continued ---- "Nor consider that it is expedient for us, that one man should die for the people, and that

 the whole nation perish not."